Characterizing Dark Bosons at Chiral Belle: Mono-photon search at (Chiral) Belle II

 We show the estimated reach in coupling as a function of the dark vector's mass in the left plot of Fig.~\ref{fig:bounds}, folding in the effects of finite detector resolution and inefficiency as described above.
 We consider both unpolarized and polarized electron beams (with $P=\pm0.7$) and integrated luminosities of $20~\rm fb^{-1}$ and $20~\rm ab^{-1}$, and present our limits in terms of $\epsilon_{\rm eff}$ to account for measurements sensitive to different polarizations.
 Constraints from other measurements and regions of parameter space that can explain the DM abundance through freeze-out~\cite{Battaglieri:2017aum} are also shown.

 The reach of Belle II with $20~\rm fb^{-1}$ of unpolarized or polarized data is depicted by the black curve.
-Note that the reach does not depend on the polarization since the neutrino background is not yet significant.
+Note that the reach does not depend on the polarization since the neutrino background is not significant with this luminosity.
 We see that Belle II covers new parameter space compared to BaBar for $m_V \lesssim 3$ GeV.
 The reach for $P = 0.7$ with $20~\rm ab^{-1}$ of data is shown in the left plot of Fig.~\ref{fig:bounds} by the blue curve, while the reach for $P=-0.7$ is shown by the dashed orange curve.
 In both cases, dark vector couplings $\lesssim 10^{-4}$ will be probed over a broad range of dark vector masses.
-We see that the reach for either polarization is essentially equal.
-This is because the dominant background is not sensitive to polarization and comes from the photon inefficiency.
-The subdominant neutrino background does depend on polarization, and using polarization information aids in measuring this background as well as in searches for off-shell dark vectors as we explore in Ref.~\cite{ZmonoBelle}.
+We see that, for most of the mass range, the reach for either polarization is essentially equal.
+This is because the dominant background at corresponding photon energies is due to QED and thus not sensitive to polarization.
+For $3~{\rm GeV}\lesssim m_V\lesssim 4~{\rm GeV}$, the subdominant neutrino background, which does depend on polarization, becomes important and leads to differences in the reach for each polarization.
+The usefulness of polarization information in actually measuring this SM process is further explored in Ref.~\cite{ZmonoBelle}.